Match Expressions

 Creating Match Expressions

-A match expression can be created using the Create
+A match expression can be created using the Create methods of the static class Match.

 Adding Cases

-methods which are used to add a pattern and a function which is executed if the match
+The Match classes include Case methods which are used to add a pattern and a function which is executed if the match

-methods return new match expressions; they do not affect the
+is successful.
+Match expressions are immutable – Case methods return new match expressions; they do not affect the

 ones on which they are called.

-methods are generic — they also contain information about the pattern's transformation type.
+Case methods are generic – they also contain information about the pattern's transformation type.
 Match expressions

 can contain patterns of arbitrary transformation types without knowing about these types.